Aditiighosh/msint-webapp/README.md

 - Draw digits on a canvas and get real-time predictions.
 - Train the model directly from the web interface if the model does not exist.
 - Visualize the input image and prediction results.
+- Select and view sample images from the MNIST dataset and see predictions directly.

 ## Requirements